Log Service provides the flink-log-connector agent to connect with Flink. This topic

 configProps.put(ConfigConstants.LOG_ACCESSKEY, sAccessKey);

-// Specify the project to which logs are written.
+// Specify the project to which you want to write logs.

 configProps.put(ConfigConstants.LOG_PROJECT, sProject);

-// Specify the Logstore to which logs are written.
+// Specify the Logstore to which you want to write logs.

 configProps.put(ConfigConstants.LOG_LOGSTORE, sLogstore);